fschuhi/Digital-Garden-Workbench/README.md

 * update talks from transcript decorations
 * create skeleton notes for talk talks
 * handle diacritics
+* make canonical special characters (like punctuation)
 * transform tools to transformation tools to make the markdown uniform across all talks
+* replace across all pages (also for links)
+* searching with regular expressions
+* managing Kanban boards for workflows